Skip to main content

 The cost-carrier section separates cleanly: statutory insurance (panel seat, initial consultation, probationary sessions, long-term therapy application), private insurance (by individual agreement, GOP-analogous, possibly subsidy details for civil servants), self-pay (free fee agreement, note on tax deductibility as extraordinary burden), reimbursement procedure (for statutory insurance patients without a timely panel seat - very important because the legal situation under SGB V § 13 Abs.
 3 is often misunderstood).
 No EUR prices for GKV/PKV on the public website, but orientation ranges for self-pay if the professional code allows (most chambers accept frames like "fees according to GOP analogue, typically 90-120 EUR per 50-minute unit").

-A video consultation option is permitted and billable under the KBV guideline and the Psychotherapy Directive - we prepare the integration with certified providers (CGM ELVI, arztkonsultation.de, elVi, RED medical), including an info page on technical requirements for patients.
-No Zoom or Teams integration, as these are not GDPR-compliant for health data.
+A video consultation option is permitted and billable under the KBV guideline and the Psychotherapy Directive - we prepare the embedding of a KBV-certified video-consultation provider, including an info page on technical requirements for patients.
+No embedding of a common consumer-grade video conferencing platform, as these are not privacy-conscious for health data.

-Legal certainty: PsychThG, HWG, professional code and Art.
+Legal framework: PsychThG, HWG, professional code and Art.
 9 GDPR

-The Psychotherapists Act (PsychThG) and the professional codes of the state chambers define what may be said and how advertising may be done.
-Professionally inadmissible are: praising, misleading or comparative advertising, healing promises, advertising with fear, thank-you letters and case descriptions with identifiable persons, discount campaigns, coupling deals.
-Permitted and useful are factual information about procedures, focus areas, consultation times and cost carriers.
-We formulate each content section so it remains professionally unassailable - and, if necessary, read it back with the specialist department of the competent state chamber.
+The Psychotherapists Act (PsychThG) and the professional codes of the state chambers are important frames for public practice information.
+Sensitive patterns include praising, misleading or comparative advertising, healing promises, advertising with fear, thank-you letters and case descriptions with identifiable persons, discount campaigns or coupling deals.
+We prepare content sections factually and with restraint; professional and legal approval remains with the practice, chamber or specialist advisor.

 The Medicinal Products Advertising Act (HWG) further restricts advertising outside specialist circles.
 Particularly strict: § 11 Abs.
 1 Nr.
 11 HWG prohibits advertising with experience reports.
-For the website this means: no patient testimonials with healing stories, no review plugins quoting concrete complaints, no before/after scenarios.
-What remains permissible: general descriptions ("Many patients report that symptoms can decrease significantly during therapy") and factual notes on the evidence base of the procedures.
+For the website this means: no testimonials with healing stories, no embedded reviews quoting concrete complaints and no before/after scenarios.
+More appropriate are general, factual descriptions of therapeutic procedures and their evidence base.

 GDPR treats health data as a special category in Art.
 9 - a legal framework with stricter requirements than for "normal" personal data.
-Concretely: no US third-party providers on the website without a data processing agreement and standard contractual clauses (Google Fonts are self-hosted locally, Google Analytics only with express opt-in and IP anonymisation or better: forego it in favour of privacy-friendly alternatives like Plausible or Matomo on-premise), no YouTube embed in standard mode, no social media tracking pixels.
+Concretely: no US third-party providers on the website without a data processing agreement and standard contractual clauses (external web fonts are self-hosted locally, any analytics embed only with express opt-in and IP anonymisation or better: forego it in favour of privacy-friendly alternatives), no external video embeds in standard mode, no social media tracking pixels.
 The privacy notice contains specific information for health-data collection and the reference to the complaint right with the competent state data protection authority.

 The telematics infrastructure (TI) and KIM (Kommunikation im Medizinwesen) are not website topics themselves, but the practice should mention its capability for secure physician-to-physician communication on the website - this is a trust and referral signal to specialists.